Dogs in Hot Cars: Essential Summer Safety Tips

 Cooling Stations

-Freeze water in a large bowl (three-quarters full) and place beside your dog's regular bowl.
+Fill a baby bath or shallow paddling pool with cool water for your dog to wade in.
+Freeze water in a large bowl (three-quarters full) and place it beside your dog's regular bowl.
 As it melts, they'll have cool water all day.

 Other Cooling Solutions